coder-forge/chain-forge/README.md

  1. 1st screenshot
  2. 2nd screenshot
  3. 3rd screenshot
+ 4. Rename to `organiser`

 This address you created is the default address, also known as the coinbase.
+But because we will need a second account with mock funds we will be using that as the `coinbase`.
+If this makes no sense to you now, don't worry carry on ;)

-Next we will create another address that `Parity` will nicely fill with ether, so we can play about.
+Next we will create this 2nd address that `Parity` will nicely fill with ether, so we can play about.

  1. click on `Create Account`
  2. click on `Recovery Passphrase`
- 3. give it only an account name, I use `fund account` as this will hold all our mock ether.
+ 3. give it only an account name, I use `coinbase` as this will hold all our mock ether.
  4. click create.